-Marketing analysis has become increasingly important due to the steadily rising cost of acquiring new customers, caused by increased demand from big brands, retailers and growing small businesses all aggressively bidding for ad placements on major platforms such as Google, Facebook, Amazon and so forth.
-It's important to analyze which advertisements are driving in traffic, especially when clicks and view impression costs are steadily climbing.
+Marketing analysis has become increasingly important due to the steadily rising cost of acquiring new customers, caused by increased demand from established brands, retailers and growing small businesses all aggressively bidding for ad placements on major platforms such as Google, Facebook, Amazon and so forth.
+It's become more important than ever to analyze which advertisements are driving in traffic, especially when clicks and view impression costs are steadily climbing.

 As a potential lead engages with a campaign on your webpage or through an advertisement, several attributes are gathered and stored throughout their user session.
-This could be as simple as storing the user’s name and contact details temporarily from a filled form all the way to building a descriptive customer profile made of previous search and sales engagements.
+This could be as simple as storing the user’s name and contact details temporarily using a landing page form all the way to building descriptive customer profiles consisting of previous search and sales engagements.

-If a lead decides to call the uniquely displayed number on a chosen medium (i.e. an ad or a specific webpage),
+In short, once a lead decides to call the uniquely displayed number on a chosen medium (i.e. an ad or a specific webpage):

 - All the gathered attributes tied with other pre-existing caller information such as caller ID, caller location, etc. are then packaged into the displayed number on their screen;

 - Then the information is forwarded to a call tracking platform such as Retreaver for easy organization, analysis and monitoring;

 - Finally, the attributes associated with a call are then used to logically route the caller to the most appropriate department or sales representative.

 - Once the call ends, the number is wiped clean of any prior stored lead attributes and "released" back into the number pool for reuse.
 Thus each number acts as a unique identifier for a potential lead, which gathers data and temporarily stores various properties throughout a sales journey.